 LienItNow.com prepares, files and serves Hawaii Pre-Notices for bond claims.
 Depending on the terms of the payment bond, pre-notices may or may not be required.
 LienItNow.com recommends that, prior to or immediately after starting work or delivering materials to a project, subcontractors and suppliers, file a pre-notice that it is a potential beneficiary of the construction project's bond.

 Click Here to File a Hawaii Pre-Bond Notice Document

 On a private project, the Hawaii mechanics' lien places an encumbrance on the property that makes it difficult to resell or re-finance the property without first removing the lien.

 Click Here to File a Hawaii Lien Claim Document

-LienItNow.com prepares and serves Hawaii Stop Notices for a fee of $125.00.
+LienItNow.com prepares and serves Hawaii Stop Notices.
 A Stop Notice is a notification that has the ability to enhance the effectiveness of a mechanic's lien.
 A Stop Notice, or a notice to withhold funds, is sent to the company that is financing or funding the construction funds for a project.
 Once that company receives the Stop Notice, that company has notice that it should withhold sufficient money to satisfy the stop notice claim.
 The purpose of the Stop Notice is to provide the lender, financiers or funders of the construction project notice that there is money owed to a contractor, subcontractor or supplier so that an inquiry can be made as to why that money is not being paid.

 Click Here to File a Hawaii Stop Notice Document